 Root-access makes it possible for the malware to:

 - Gain access to the memory and storage of every single app.
-Triada becomes part of every running application on Android, making it possible to modify running apps and what happens inside them.
+For example, Triada becomes part of every running application on an Android, making it possible to modify running apps and what happens inside them.

 - Hide from the lists of running services and applications.

 - Hide from overviews of installed packages and programs.

 - Read all files, including the databases, used by web browsers to store your passwords.